 The IDE program is far too large to run on a Pico, and it also relies upon GUI features provided by the host operating system.
 Thus none of section 2 of the BBCSDL documentation which describes the IDE is applicable.

-If entering a program directly on the Pico it is necessary to use line numbers to order the lines making up a program.
+If entering or editing a program directly on the Pico it is necessary to use line numbers to order the lines making up a program.
 Lines are deleted by entering just the line number with nothing following.
 To correct a line, enter the new (corrected) line with the same line number as the line to be replaced.
+To assist making corrections, the GUI versions implement Copy Key Editing as for BBCSDL.

 The default builds of PicoBB use the upper half of the Pico's flash memory (1MB) to provide storage for programs and data which is retained when power is removed.
 The filesystem supports folders and long file names, although the maximum path length is restricted to 260 characters.
 A forward slash (/) is used as the path seperator.
 The standard BBC BASIC commands are used to access the files.
 Storeage in the flash is implemented using littlefs.